dagster-io/mdsfest-opensource-mds/airflow_project/README.md

 The Dagster project defines a series of assets that ingest raw zip files, load CSV files into DuckDB, replicate data from Postgres via Sling, and run dbt models.
 These assets are described in `dg list defs` output and the YAML component definitions under `opensouce_mds/defs/birds/defs.yaml`.

-Airflow 3 supports a similar concept via the `@asset` decorator and `Dataset` objects.
+Airflow 3 supports a similar concept via the `@asset` decorator and the newer assets API.
 Assets can be grouped into asset DAGs and scheduled based on upstream dependencies.
 Below is a high‑level plan to reproduce the Dagster assets in Airflow.

 ## 2. Required Resources

 - **DuckDB** – use the `DuckDBHook` (or run `duckdb` CLI commands via Python tasks) to create and query tables.
 - **Sling** – invoke the `sling` CLI just as in the Dockerfile.
 Capture the replication logs so they can be pushed as XComs or logged.
-- **dbt** – execute `dbt build` using `BashOperator` or the `DbtBuildOperator` from the `astronomer-providers` package.
+- **dbt** – execute `dbt build` using the Cosmos provider rather than the legacy `DbtBuildOperator`.

 These resources should be installed in `requirements.txt` and imported in the DAG files.